 Contra Costa Canal Trail, East Bay Regional Park District

-Redwood Grove Loop Trail, Henry Cowell Redwoods State Park.
-An 0.8 mile circuit through lovely redwoods.
+Henry Cowell Redwoods State Park.
+Redwood Grove Loop Trail is an 0.8 mile level circuit through lovely redwoods.

 Chickadee Trail, Huddart County Park